stanfordjournalism/stanford-progj-2021/projects/sf_data_analysis.md

 The best story ideas often originate on beats, so we encourage you to find data that helps explore your own pre-existing ideas.
 The only requirement is that you must use one (or more) data sets from [DataSF.org][].

-If you're hard-pressed to come up with a story idea, it's fine to explore [DataSF.org][], individually or as a group, to pinpoint data sets of potential interest.
+If you're hard-pressed to come up with a story idea, it's fine to explore [DataSF.org][] to pinpoint data sets of potential interest.

-Don't worry if the news or acedemia have already covered a story idea.
+Don't worry if the news or academia have already covered a story idea.
 For this project, we're less focused on breaking original ground than on formulating a question and executing a news analysis to explore that question.

 Previous reporting is a great source of inspiration, and it's fine to build on ground tread by others.